daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 A list is little more than a way to see a query displayed in the web app: you select a query, (part or all of) its columns, and how to display those columns.

+A list is automatically generated when a new entity is created.
+It is based on the automatically generated query.

 ### How to create a list?

 Select the option _Add new_ when in the list of Lists, and fill in the following information: